catsonr/BBXX/README.md

 ## compiling

-**BBXX** is cross platform, meaning it work on window, macos, linux, and your favorite *web browser*.
+**BBXX** is cross platform, meaning it supports window, macos, linux, and your favorite *web browser*.

 compiling for desktop is easier than compiling for web, but both targets are considered first class citizens and will function (almost) exactly the same